alpersin/Ryan-Rogue/README.md

 Adernaline Rush min AoE targets setting
 New Interrupt Logic with 2 modes (Ryan’s Interrupt List or Action Default Interrupts) selected by using the “Use Ryan’s Interrupt” Checkbox:
 1. Ryan’s Interrupts Checked: Uses my included list of interrupts only. **Please provide feedback if you find something missing or wrong on this list.**
 2. Ryan’s Interrupts Unchecked: Use the Default Action Interrupts tab’s lists and settings.
+This will attempt to interrupt all casts with all kicks\CCs avalaible, even if the target can not be CC'd.
+This can be configured on the Action's Interrupts tab.

 **[Ryan] Outlaw Rotation**